+Objects with masses close to the hydrogen-burning minimum mass occupy a transitional regime between brown dwarfs and hydrogen-burning stars.
+In this mass range, companions may either sustain stable proton--proton fusion or cool and contract as brown dwarfs, depending on their interior properties and composition.
+Objects in this mass range are particularly useful for testing evolutionary models of both brown dwarfs and very low-mass stars. \changeblue{Precise determination of their masses and radii allow comparison with model predictions of the hydrogen-burning limit, although masses and radii do not by themselves directly constrain the hydrogen-burning limit, as it remains model-dependent and sensitive to assumptions such as metallicity, the equation of state, and atmospheric/cloud treatment.}

+\changeblue{Although brown-dwarf formation pathway is still debated, BDs and low-mass stars likely form through similar processes, including gravitational collapse of molecular cloud cores and disc fragmentation}.
+However, unlike low-mass stars, BDs do not sustain hydrogen fusion and therefore evolve differently over time \citep{Chabrier_2000}. \changeblue{Brown dwarfs may undergo brief deuterium- or lithium-burning phases, and the most massive ones near the hydrogen-burning limit may briefly burn some hydrogen, but they do not sustain stable hydrogen fusion \citep{d1997evolution,myers1983dense,beichman1986candidate,larson1981turbulence}.}

-Precise measurements of mass and density of BDs test theoretical models of the interiors of substellar objects \citep [e.g.,] [] {saumon2008evolution,baraffe2003evolutionary,chabrier1997structure}.
-Such precise measurements of mass and radius (and hence density) are best achieved when a BD is in a transiting orbit around its host star.
-These physical parameters are critical factors in the development of evolutionary models of BDs \citep[e.g.,][]{saumon2008evolution}, to which the observed population of transiting BDs is compared.
-The Transiting Exoplanet Survey Satellite (TESS) mission provides us with precise light curves of such systems, which help us determine critical orbital parameters, such as the period, inclination, and radius of transiting companions \citep{carmichael2021toi}.
-When combined with radial velocity (RV) measurements, they allow us to determine BD masses and, crucially, bulk densities \citep{henderson2024ngts,carmichael2022toi}.
+\changeblue{Precise measurements of the masses and radii (and hence densities) of stellar and substellar companions allow comparison with theoretical models for brown dwarfs and very low-mass stars \citep[e.g.,][]{saumon2008evolution,baraffe2003evolutionary,chabrier1997structure}.
+These measurements are best achieved for transiting systems, where precise light curves from the Transiting Exoplanet Survey Satellite (TESS) constrain key orbital parameters such as the period and inclination, as well as the radius of the transiting companion.
+When combined with radial velocity (RV) observations, they allow us to determine companion masses and bulk densities \citep{henderson2024ngts,carmichael2022toi}}.

 While large-scale surveys have identified over 1000 solitary BDs in the Solar neighborhood \citep{burningham2018}, only $\sim$50 transiting brown dwarf systems have been discovered to date.
-In recent years, TESS has been a primary tool for detecting new transiting BDs \citep[e.g.,][]{vowell202511}, detecting more than two-thirds of these 50 systems \citep[e.g.][and references therein]{zhang2025oasis}.
-This number is significantly smaller than the fraction of low-mass stars found in close binary systems, as $\sim$26\% of M dwarfs are in multiple systems \citep{duchene2013stellar}.
+In recent years, TESS has been a primary tool for detecting new transiting BDs \citep[e.g.,][]{vowell202511}, detecting more than two-thirds of these 50 systems \citep[e.g.][and references therein]{zhang2026oasis}.